 The bridge priority parameter controls which bridge on the network is the STG root bridge.
 To make one switch the root bridge, configure the bridge priority lower than all other switches and bridges on your network.
-The lower the value, the higher the bridge priority is configured using the /cfq/l2/stq x/brq/prio command in the CLI.
+The lower the value, the higher the bridge priority.
+The bridge priority is configured using the /cfq/12/stq x/brq/prio command in the CLI.